sendgrid/sendgrid-python/USE_CASES.md

 ```

 Note that for the most part, we've simply copied the intial code from the API verification with SendGrid.
 Some slight modifications were needed to allow it to run as a lambda function, and for the output to be passed cleanly from the API endpoint.

+Change the `test@example.com` emails appropriately so that you may receive the test email.

 Go ahead and commit/push your code: